-Contact the Evanston medical malpractice lawyers at Rosenfeld Injury Lawyers LLC for a free Review of your legal rights and options.
+Contact the Evanston medical malpractice injury lawyers at Rosenfeld Injury Lawyers LLC for a free review of your legal rights and options.
 We are ready to serve you and your family.Evanston Home to Expanding Urban-Suburban Demographic

-If you are injured during a medical procedure or due to your doctor’s prescribed course of treatment, it is possible that you may be entitled to receive compensation for the treatment of revisionary care, such as surgeries or other measures required to repair the damage or treat conditions that have resulted from an error.
+If you are injured during a medical procedure or due to your doctor's prescribed course of treatment, you may be entitled to receive compensation for the treatment of revisionary care, such as surgeries or other measures required to repair the damage or treat conditions that have resulted from an error.

 - Misdiagnosis of your condition, resulting in treatment that caused additional complications or bodily harm.
 An example of this would be if your doctor misdiagnosed the existence of a tumor and prescribed radiation treatment for nonexistent cancer.

 - Medical device liability claims.
-These claims result from having medical devices implanted inside of your body that are later proven to be harmful, or which cause direct internal damage.
+These claims result from having medical devices implanted inside of your body that is later proven to be harmful or cause direct internal damage.
 Other claims can result from the use of surgical devices that cause injuries to patients during the procedure.

-- Failure to take required measures to prevent infection.
-Whenever a patient undergoes any surgical procedure, there is a significant risk that bacteria will enter the open wound.
-Preventative antibiotics and close monitoring are required to make sure that patients do not develop life threatening infections following their procedures.
+- Failure to take the required measures to prevent infection –Whenever a patient undergoes any surgical procedure, there is a significant risk that bacteria will enter the open wound.
+Preventative antibiotics and close monitoring are required to make sure that patients do not develop life-threatening infections following their procedures.

-- Making cuts in the wrong places.
-In some cases, the cuts are quickly noticed and repaired, but in others, the patient is sewed back up while still bleeding internally or while an internal organ remains wounded and open to infection.
-This can result in numerous complications and the need for immediate surgery to repair the damage and save the patient’s life.
+- Making cuts in the wrong places – In some cases, the cuts are quickly noticed and repaired.
+However, in others, the patient's cut is sutured while still bleeding internally or while an internal organ remains wounded and open to infection.
+Substandard care can result in numerous complications and the need for immediate surgery to repair the damage and save the patient's life.

 355 Ridge Avenue